 The bill amends the eligibility requirements for voting in West Virginia, specifically outlined in section 3-1-3 of the Code of West Virginia, 1931.
 It establishes that citizens must meet several criteria to vote, including being registered, at least 18 years old (with provisions for those turning 18 by the next general election), and not being deemed totally mentally incompetent by a court.
 Additionally, it clarifies that individuals convicted of treason, a felony, or election-related bribery may only regain their voting rights if they have fully discharged their sentence or received a pardon.

-Furthermore, the bill specifies that a person is requalified to vote upon receiving written certification from the circuit court clerk that they are no longer considered totally mentally incompetent.
-It also states that individuals convicted of a disqualifying crime cannot vote from the date of adjudication, regardless of any pending legal actions, and that those with deferred criminal proceedings without an adjudication of guilt are not considered convicted.
-This legislation aims to provide clearer guidelines on voting eligibility and the restoration of voting rights in West Virginia.
+The bill also introduces specific provisions regarding the requalification of individuals previously deemed mentally incompetent and the status of those convicted of disqualifying crimes.
+It states that a person is requalified to vote upon receiving written certification from the circuit court clerk confirming their competency.
+Furthermore, it specifies that individuals convicted of a disqualifying crime cannot vote from the date of adjudication, regardless of any pending legal actions, and clarifies that those with deferred criminal proceedings are not considered convicted.

 Statutes affected: Introduced Version: 3-1-3